Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 5: Interaction between subject and style

 \section{Experiment 5: Interaction between subject and style}

-Given the success of style as a dimension for prompt engineering, we were curious to see what the interaction of subject and style was.
-Before undertaking this experiment, however, we ran on a pilot evaluating subject as a dimension alone.
-We chose not take this experiment further, because the generations yielded were too consistently poor due to the underconstrained nature of the prompt.
-See the appendix for further examples of this pilot.

-In this experiment, we wanted to understand the following research questions: \textbf{To what degree do categories of subject and style influence one another?
-Do categories of styles, such as abstract or figurative styles, perform better on categories of subjects, such as abstract or concrete subjects?}
+Given the varied but still successful application of style as a steering keyword within prompts, we wanted to investigate the subject keywords similarly and then observe how subject and style as parameters would interact with each other.
+We first ran a pilot experiment studying subject alone.
+However, we chose not to take this experiment further, because the generations yielded were too consistently poor due to the underconstrained nature of the prompt.
+See the \autoref{fig:subjectonly} in the Appendix for further examples of this pilot.
+We focus on the interaction of subject and style in this experiment, and pursue the following research questions: \textbf{To what degree do categories of subject and style influence one another?
+Do categories of styles, such as abstract or figurative styles, perform better on certain categories of subjects, such as abstract or concrete subjects?}

-The original hypothesis we started out was that there would be a significant interaction between subject and style.